kglore/llnet_color/README.md

 The project code has been updated in 2016 since the publication of ["LLNet: A deep autoencoder approach to natural low-light image enhancement"](https://www.sciencedirect.com/science/article/abs/pii/S003132031630125X) to support color version.
 The code is also used to generate results included in my [thesis](https://lib.dr.iastate.edu/etd/15965/).
 This code is no longer supported as Theano is also no longer supported.
 However, please feel free to try to run the code.

+**NOTE: The model is created in the past but it was using packages which are now many, many versions behind.
+The current commit (as of June 2019) converts the model object into weights and biases only.
+The performance of the model may be impacted as a result of numeric/version incompatibilities.**

 No license has been created for the code.
 Please contact the authors if you wish to use the code for other than academic purposes.
 Thanks!

 ![alt text](https://github.com/kglore/llnet_color/blob/master/readme/structure.png)